llllinyl/npir/README.md

 To build and run this code, we need some environmental needs and adjustments.

 1. Run `sudo apt-get update && sudo apt-get install -y build-essential` to ensure an up-to-date environment.
 2. Our code is under C++ and Rust, so we need to install C++ compiler and Rust compiler.
-In particular, we will use to `sudo apt install g++` install g++ and `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` to install Rust.
+In particular, we will use to `sudo apt install g++` install g++, and `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` and `sudo apt install cargo` to install Rust.
 3. We need to install `ntl-11.5.1` and `libgmp3-dev` to compile the C++ code.
     * First, we can run `sudo apt install libgmp3-dev` to install `gmp-6.2.1`.
 If it fails, go to the official website [gmp-6.2.1](https://gmplib.org) to download `gmp-6.2.1`.
 Unzip the file and open it.
 Then enter `./configure`, `make`, `make check` and `sudo make install`.
     + Then we can go to the official website [ntl-11.5.1](https://libntl.org/download.html) to download `ntl-11.5.1`.
 Unzip the file and open it.
 Then enter `./configure NTL_GMP_LIP=on CXXFLAGS='-fPIC -O2'`, `make`, `make check` and `sudo make install`.